alyciacan/fe-gotbaggage/README.md

 ## Overview

-This was a group CapStone project with a combined Front End and Back End team.
-For the first time students were given the opportunity to work collaboratively in an agile workflow to build an application.
-The project demonstrates knowledge we've gained throughout Turing as well as exploring new technologies.
-The Front End and Back End team implemented graphQL for the first time and used circle ci for continuous integration.
+Got Baggage is a full-stack application, built to satisfy Turing School of Software and Design's Mod 4 Capstone project assignment.
+For the first time, we were given the opportunity to work collaboratively on combined front- and back-end teams to produce a full-stack application.
+The project demonstrates knowledge we've gained throughout Turing as well as exploring new technologies we taught ourselves for this project (GraphQL and Circle CI).

+## Learning outcomes for this project included:
-* Demonstrate knowledge you’ve gained throughout Turing
+* Demonstrate knowledge gained throughout Turing
-* Use an agile process to turn well defined requirements into deployed and production ready software
+* Use an agile process to turn well-defined requirements into deployed and production-ready software
 * Gain experience dividing applications into components and domains of responsibilities to facilitate multi-developer teams.
-Service oriented architecture concepts and patterns are highly encouraged.
+Service-oriented architecture concepts and patterns are highly encouraged.
-* Explore and implement new concepts, patterns, or libraries that have not been explicitly taught while at Turing
+* Explore and implement new concepts, patterns, or libraries that have not been explicitly taught while at Turing (our team chose GraphQL and CircleCI)
-* Practice an advanced, professional git workflow including a Pull Request Review
+* Practice an advanced, professional Git workflow
 * Gain experience using continuous integration tools to build and automate the deployment of features
 * Build applications that execute in development, test, CI, and production environments
 * Focus on communication between front-end and back-end teams in order to complete and deploy features that have been outlined by the project spec

 ## Features:
-  * As a user I can Create a Trip to view a predetermined list of packing essentials and activity items.
+  * As a user, I can create a trip to view a list of recommended packing essentials and activity items.
-  * As a user I can view a list of created trips.
+  * As a user, I can view a list of my created trips.
-  * As a user I can view an itemized list of packing essentials and activity items.
+  * As a user, I can view an itemized checklist of packing essentials and activity items.
-  * As a user I can delete items in my item list.
+  * As a user, I can delete items from my item list (and deleted items will stay deleted).
-  * As a user I can add items to my item list.
+  * As a user, I can add user-created items to my list (and newly added items will persist across sessions).

 ## Technologies